 - Add 3 half crushed cardamom, 2 bay leaves into the water.

 - Once the gur completely meltdown, add 100 gms of white sugar, stir the syrup until the sugar melts down.

 - Boil the syrup for 10 mins, lastly add 4 tbsp of liquid date palm jaggery or nolen gur(for flavour).
 Stir it well and turn off the flame.
 Rosh or sweet syrup is ready, keep it aside for later use.

 - Making of bora/fritter/pakoda

-- Take 200 gms of urad dal(biulir dal/maskolai er dal, wash it thoroughly 5-6 times or until dal not get cleaned.
+- Take 200 gms of urad dal(biulir dal/maskolai er dal, and wash it thoroughly 5-6 times or until dal does not get cleaned.
 Soak it for 8-10 hours or overnight in ample water.

 - Once the dal soaked perfectly, strain it and put it in a grinder jar with 1 tsp of fennel seeds.
 First, grind it without adding water.

 - After first grinding, gradually add 1/2 cup of water during its whole grinding process.
 Grind till get a smooth paste of dal.

 - Transfer the dal paste to a mixing bowl, start beating the paste with hand or hand bitter.
 You can use electric bitter for quick results.

 - Once the batter gets soft and fluffy, check it by putting its small dollop in a bowl full of water.
 If the dollop floats on the water means the batter is ready.
 Stop beating.